 Our communities, families and workplaces are adjusting to new ways of being in the world.
 Knowing our values, staying connected and looking after ourselves is critical at this time.

 June 2020 update

 As we start to move into greater social contact and adjust to new ways of living and working we are seeing a few different issues with our clients.
 Some clients don't feel ready to come out of their social distancing bubble, the world is getting back on track mighty fast and some feel the need to pump the brakes.
 Others are just starting to come to terms with the impact on their health, work and communities.
 All of these experiences can cause a grief and loss response.
 This is totally normal and in fact healthy.
 Moving through grief and loss and adjustment will be part of the landscape for months to come for many.
 You are not alone.

-MAIA understands that over the past week the regulations and recommendations around COVID-19 Virus are updated daily and many confused regarding what to do around social distancing, prevention and self-care.
-Our priority is your wellbeing both physically and emotionally/mentally during such uncertain times.
+MAIA understands that over the past few months the regulations and recommendations around COVID-19 Virus are updated daily and many are confused regarding what to do around social distancing, prevention and self-care.
+Our priority is your wellbeing, both physically, emotionally and mentally during such uncertain times.

 Filtering the information you get from media